saptak/saptak.github.io/README.md

-As an alternative to installing Ruby and Jekyll, if you're a user of [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/), you can run a Docker image of yevgeniy-brikman-homepage that has all the dependencies already setup for you.
+As an alternative to installing Ruby and Jekyll, if you're a user of [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/), you can run a Docker image of saptak.github.io that has all the dependencies already setup for you.

 On Linux: